fluent/fluent-bit-docs/administration/backpressure.md

 # Backpressure

-Under certain scenarios it is possible to for logs or data to be ingested or created faster than the ability to flush it to some destinations.
+Under certain scenarios it is possible for logs or data to be ingested or created faster than the ability to flush it to some destinations.
 One such common scenario is when reading from big log files, especially with a large backlog, and dispatching the logs to a backend over the network, which takes time to respond.
 This generates backpressure leading to high memory consumption in the service.

 In order to avoid backpressure, Fluent Bit implements a mechanism in the engine that restrict the amount of data than an input plugin can ingest, this is done through the configuration parameter **Mem\_Buf\_Limit**.